KLawso12/C23-Monte_Carlo_Dice_Simulation/README.md

 - ran into an overflow when the sum was 32 bits, so _BitInt(128) was used to guarantee no overflow within reason
 - the XOR shift was added to the innermost loop to add a little more randomness without sacrificing much performance
 - it initially had a fixed array, but now it has a VLA that is initialized and obtains values from argc and argv
+- added number of trials N by taking the second argv value, this has shifted everything over by 2 now in important places

 ## potential future updates
-- the ability to choose number of trials N
 - calucate the standard deviation sigma for the Monte Carlo